lanseg/chronicler/README.md

-# chronist
+# Chronicler

-A telegram bot that helps you to save all valuable data you've found.
+A extensible framework and a telegram bot that helps you to expand the long posts and save all valuable data you've found.

-This bot extracts data from the message (text, media, web and social network links, etc) and saves it on your local drive.
-If the link is a link to some social network post, then the bot will save content of this post too.

-Supported sources and social networks:
+Telegram bot receives a message, provides it to the tool which saves and tries to find all supported links or social network references.

+Currently supports:
-* Telegram - message content and attachments (testing)
+* Telegram
-* Twitter - bot will download text, video, images if there was a twitter link in the message
-* Youtube - will download a youtube video or playlist if it is publicly available

-Not even a beta.
+* Twitter
+* Pikabu
+* Web pages

+## How it works

+## Internal file format

+## Future plans